 The Ministry of Health and Sanitation notified the Hospital Superintendent and Laboratory Scientific Officer of the hospital ahead of the safeguards team screening exercise.
 The Ministry's Engineer visited the hospital and the Engineer together with the Hospital Authorities jointly selected the site.
-The safeguards team from IHPAU undertook a joint site visit with a Laboratory Technician and discussed safeguards interventions that will be implemented as part of the project including health and safety issues and the GBV/SEA/SH issues and how they will be handled.
-The environmental and social safeguards team from IHPAU also meet with a security guard at the hospital who had a small cassava farm within the hospital premises.
-The farm will destroyed when the container is being moved to the site.
-The team mentioned that though the practice of farming within the hospital premises is not allowed as it poses a health risk he will be duly compensated if the farm is adversely impacted by the proposed works (see Appendix C: Plate 1 to 3 for site visit pictures).
+The safeguards team from IHPAU undertook a visit with the Laboratory Technician and discussed safeguards interventions that will be implemented as part of the project including health and safety issues and the GBV/SEA/SH issues and how they will be handled (see Appendix C: Plate 1 Abandon containers and 2 for site visit and consultation pictures).